carshen/carshen.github.io/_posts/2014-03-25-inuition-aho-corasick-algorithm.markdown

-Notice that whenever we try to append a letter and as a result, our matched string is not a word, we have to move to a different node which marks the end of the next largest suffix before we can append the letter again.
+Notice that whenever we try to append a letter and as a result, our matched string is not a prefix, we have to move to a different node which marks the end of the next largest suffix before we can append the letter again.
 The transition from our current node to the node of the next largest suffix is called a 'failure transition' from our